advance100/doc_webpack/plugins.md

 For a high-level introduction to writing plugins, start with [[How to write a plugin]].

 Many objects in Webpack extend the Tapable class, which exposes a `plugin` method.
 And with the `plugin` method, plugins can inject custom build steps.
 You will see `compiler.plugin` and `compilation.plugin` used a lot.
-Essentially, each one of these `plugin` calls binds a callback to fire at specific steps along the build process.
+Essentially, each one of these plugin calls binds a callback to fire at specific steps throughout the build process.

-A plugin is installed once as Webpack start up.
-Webpack installs a plugin by calling its `apply` method, and passing it a reference to the Webpack `compiler` object.
-You may then plugin to the `compiler` object to access each individual asset compilation.
+A plugin is installed once as Webpack starts up.
+Webpack installs a plugin by calling its `apply` method, and passes a reference to the Webpack `compiler` object.
+You may then call `compiler.plugin` to access asset compilations and their individual build steps.
 An example would look like this:

 ```javascript
 // MyPlugin.js